 Please note: If necessary, students can use EDLAB's facilities for meetings/group work.
 For more information, please contact the PREMIUM Central Management Team.

 A checklist was drawn up in order to facilitate this meeting.
-You can find the checklist in the Appendices and on the website https://edlab.nl/excellence/premium/ (current student section, under "documents").
+You can find the checklist in the Appendices and on the website.

-5.5.3 TEAM CHARTER AND TEAMBUILDING ASSIGNMENT
+4.5.3 TEAM CHARTER AND TEAMBUILDING ASSIGNMENT

 The team charter